nbrockett/CyclomaticComplexityREST/README.md

 ![result](result1.png)

 As seen from the graph more nodes cleary reduce the total time to calculate the cyclomatic complexity.
-The time saturates at 21s where the IO operations become the bottleneck of the process
+The time saturates at 21s with 5 nodes or more where IO operations become the bottleneck of the process.